Skip to main content

 2. Lilien TA, Groeneveld NS, van Etten-Jamaludin F, et al. Association of arterial hyperoxia with outcomes in critically ill children: a systematic review and meta-analysis.
 JAMA Netw Open.
 2022;5(1):e2142105.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/34985516.

-3. Rimensberger PC, Cheifetz IM, Pediatric Acute Lung Injury Consensus Conference Group.
-Ventilatory support in children with pediatric acute respiratory distress syndrome: proceedings from the Pediatric Acute Lung Injury Consensus Conference.
+3. Fernández A, Modesto V, Rimensberger PC, et al. Invasive ventilatory support in patients with pediatric acute respiratory distress syndrome: from the Second Pediatric Acute Lung Injury Consensus Conference.
 Pediatr Crit Care Med.
-2015;16(5 suppl 1):S51-S60.
-Available at: https://www.ncbi.nlm.nih.gov/pubmed/26035364.
+2023;24(12 suppl 2):S61-S75.
+Available at: https://www.ncbi.nlm.nih.gov/pubmed/36661436.

 4. Ross PA, Newth CJ, Khemani RG.
 Accuracy of pulse oximetry in children.
 Pediatrics.
 2014;133(1):22-29.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/24344108.